Tempret/push_swap/README.md

 To compile executable use command `make`

-The `push_swap` executable will generate the right list of instruction for sorting the input stack of integers.
+The `push_swap` executable will generate the right list of instruction for sorting the input stack of integers.<br>
-The `checker` executable will check is this list of instruction sort the stack correctly.
+The `checker` executable will check is this list of instruction sort the stack correctly.<br>
-The `random` executable will generate a random list of integers. (e.g. `./random 10 30` will generate 10 random numbers from `-30` to `30` without repeats)
+The `random` executable will generate a random list of integers. (e.g. `./random 10 30` will generate 10 random numbers from `-30` to `30` without repeats)<br>

 <h>Usage:</h>
 ```clj